owp-spatial/surface-stac-tools/README.md

 ## Prerequisites

-Before using this script, ensure the following requirements are met:

 - **Python Libraries**: Install required dependencies from `requirements.txt` file.
 - **Configuration**: Ensure that the configuration file `config/settings.py` is correctly set up with the following variables:
   - `CATALOG_URI`: Path or URI where the catalog is stored (or will be created).